 Email us to receive a registration form for our 2017 CSA season.
 We have pickups in Wednesdays in Warrenton, Arlington, and Lorton.
 Thursday pickups are on the farm.
 See Farm shares-CSA for more information.
+Shares offer the best value and a truly seasonal farm eating experience.

 To shop in the farm, come up Waterpenny Lane to the green barn.
 Pull into the covered area, and find the buliten board listing items for sale.
 The glass cooler will be stocked with greens and squash, with prices posted as well.
 The change box and a locked box for payment are secured to the counter.
 We operate on an honor system.
 All are welcome.

-Eastwoods Nursery: Japanese Maples, gingkoes, & Dwarf conifers
+Eastwoods Nursery: Japanese Maples, Gingkoes, & Dwarf Conifers

-RCHS Farm to Table Program: Student-grown Plants: veggies, herbs, flowers
+RCHS Farm to Table Program: Student-grown plants

 Shade Tree Metal Art: Hand crafted metal garden ornaments